-This unit is equipped with electric double entrance door steps.
+This unit may be equipped with electric entrance door steps.
+If these steps are installed, the switch to operate them may be located in an overhead cabinet above the entrance door.
 When the power switch for the steps is in the on position, simply open the door and the steps will open.
 Detailed operation for the electrical entrance door steps is as follows:

 - 1. Turn the step power switch on. - 2.
 Close the door.
 The step should retract and lock into the up position. - 3.
 Open the door.
-The step should extend and lock into the down position. - 4.
+The step should extend and lock into the down. - 4.
 Turn the step power switch off.
 The step should remain in the extended position when the door is closed.
 Turning off the power with the step retracted will hold the step in a retracted position as well. - 5.
 With the step extended, turn the step power switch off and close the entrance door.
 Turn the vehicle ignition on.
 The ignition override system will go into effect, and the step will automatically retract.